This is a review of the Nemo Hornet Tent 2023.

 How waterproof are the Nemo Hornet Tents

-The floor of the Nemo Hornet 2P are made from lightweight denier fabric.
+The floor of the Nemo Hornet 2P is made from lightweight denier fabric.
 The floor is waterproof but in very wet conditions a small amount of moisture can penetrate through the fabric.
 The amount is very small and normal on lightweight tents.
 Overall, this is nothing you should worry about.

 The outer fabrics are waterproof and do not leak.
 Condensation can build up inside the tent during heavy rain when there is little or no wind to cross ventilate.
 It can cause drips inside the tent.
 This annoying feature happens on every tent when put through similar tests.